osBins/blog-hugo/content/notes/springboot-and-dao.md

 Safely assuming that the application^^ is up and running.
 This is one of the many production-grade features the actuator provides.

 ## DAO Design Pattern (with Spring Boot)
-There is a great importance given clean, modular, maintainable code in the industry.
+Clean, modular and maintainable code is of great importance in the industry.
 For this reason, I was introduced to the **Data Access Object (DAO)** design pattern.
 It was painful writing code following the structural constraints of the DAO design pattern, but once I got the hang of it, and had started making amendments to the code, I was struck by the impact it had on simplifying my daily living.
 The code I've written consists of 4 main layers:
 1. **Controller Layer** - Entrypoint of all requests made to the API.
 2. **Service Layer** - Contains business logic and is blissfully unaware of the inner workings of the data retrieval and manipulation process.